Documentary Producer and Director

 Minerva's Machine: Women in Computing

 My first documentary is the award-winning Minerva’s Machine: Women and Computing.
 I created, wrote, and executive produced the one-hour film, which aired on Public Television during the 1995 - 1996 and fall 1998 seasons.
-Minerva’s Machine received the 1997 Exceptional Media Merit Award (EMMA) for Best Television Documentary (Small Market), which is co-sponsored by the National Women’s Political Caucus and Radcliffe College.
-Minerva’s Machine also was awarded First Place, Documentary by BACA, the Brooklyn Arts Council, for its 30th Annual Film and Video Festival.
-It was also Runner Up, Best Television Series for 1995 by The Computer Press Association.
+It explored the reasons why women were opting out of computer science graduate programs and industry at a time when the field seemed full of opportunity for all kinds of talent.
+Is there something particular to computer science and engineering that is responsible for this leaky pipline, I asked.
 Minerva’s Machine premiered in fall 1995 on San Jose’s PBS station, KTEH - Channel 54 and on over 60 other local PBS stations nationwide.
 It was rebroadcast in fall 1998, fall 2007, and fall 2009.

 Awards